-I am going to warn you right now.
-Plan ahead if you want this to be amazing.
-You need to buy your bananas and let them get very ripe.
-I mean ripe like turning black are the very best.
+If you want to make Chocolate Chip Banana Bread you need to plan ahead if you want this to be amazing.
+You need to buy bananas way ahead of time and let them get very ripe.
+The riper they are, the moister and flavorful the bread will be.
+When the bananas are turning black they are at very best.
 Don’t be concerned if they are caramel color when you peel them and kind of mushy.
 This is what you want because these are going to make a moist and sweet banana bread.
 Trust me.

 Chocolate Chip Banana BreadPrint This